New Visitor Restrictions Effective for all Ridgeview Hospitals and Clinics

 - imminent death = at risk for death in next 24 hours (recognizing that this is a clinical judgment by the care team)

 - Limited to immediate family members only.

 - Spiritual leaders are allowed in addition to the designated visitor allowance.

-COVID-postive: Hospitalized patients who are imminently dying and COVID-positive: One visitor is allowed for
+- COVID-positive: Hospitalized patients who are imminently dying and COVID-positive: Two visitors are allowed for end-of-life.

 - The visitors must avoid close contact with the patient.
 At the end of the visit, the staff member will assist the visitors with appropriate doffing of the PPE, followed by hand hygiene.
 When the visitors leave, the visitors are to depart from the hospital directly.

 - Visitors will be given the following Personal Protective Equipment (PPE):

 - Standard procedural mask from unit, eye protection (visor or goggles) and a gown.